Our Training and Professional Development Services

 - KEEPING ME SAFE – a trauma informed safety planning workshop to build practitioners understanding of how to respond to and maintain safety for children displaying problem sexual behaviours

-Our Intake and Response Team welcomes enquiries by professionals and practitioners needing advice or guidance in relation to working with someone impacted by sexual assault or for children and adolescents displaying problem sexual behaviours.
+Our Intake and Counselling Team welcomes enquiries by professionals and practitioners requiring advice or guidance in relation to working with someone impacted by sexual assault, or for those supporting children and young people who display harmful sexual behaviours.

-Our Intake and Response Team is also available to provide information to professionals about our services and programs to consider when making a referral.
+Our Intake and Counselling Team also provides information to professionals and community members about our services and programs to consider when making a referral.
 Secondary consultations are provided to various professionals across the Loddon Campaspe Region, including (but not limited to) health, education and community workers, child and family services, private psychologists; and police.

 Downloadable resources to support practice in supporting those who have experienced sexual violence.